 Section 1.
 All present employees who are members of the Union as of the date of the execution of this Agreement shall remain members during the life of this Agreement as a condition of continued employment.
-All current employees who are not members of the

-Union shall become members of the Union within thirty (30) days after the signing of this agreement and shall remain members during the life of this agreement as a condition of their continued employment.
-All employees hired hereafter shall become members of the Union within thirty (30) days following the beginning of their employment and shall remain members during the life of this Agreement as a condition of their continued employment.
+All current employees who are not members of the Union shall become members of the Union within thirty (30) days after the signing of this agreement and shall remain members during the life of this agreement as a condition of their continued employment.
+All employees hired hereafter shall become members of the Union within thirty (30) days following the beginning of their employment and shall remain members during the life of their employment and shall remain members during the beginning of their employment and shall remain members during the beginning of their employment and shall remain members during the life of this Agreement as a condition of their continued employment.
 No employee will be terminated under this Article if the Port has reasonable grounds for believing:

-- (a) That membership was not available to the employee on the same terms and conditions generally applicable to other members, or - (b) That membership was denied or terminated for reasons other than the failure of the employee to tender the periodic dues and the initiation fee uniformly required as a condition of acquiring or retaining membership. - Section 2.
+- (a) That membership was not available to the employee on the same terms and conditions generally applicable to other members, or - (b) That membership was denied or terminated for reasons other than the failure of the employee to tender the periodic dues and the initiation fee uniformly required as a condition of acquiring or retaining membership.

+Section 2.
 The Port shall discharge or otherwise cause the termination of employment of non-complying employees upon receipt of written request to the Port's Director of Labor Relations from the Union.
 Prior to sending a written request for termination to the Port, the Union shall notify the affected employee of its intention to request termination.
-Such termination of employment shall be within five (5) working days of receipt of written request by the Port's Director of Labor Relations. - Payroll Deduction Upon receipt of written authorization individually signed by an employee, the Port will have deducted from the pay of such employee the amount of dues and initiation fees as certified by the Union and will transmit the amount to the Union. - Indemnification The Union will indemnify and hold the Port harmless against any claims made and against any suit instituted against the Port on account of any check-off of dues and initiation fees for the Union.
+Such termination of employment shall be within five (5) working days of receipt of written request by the Port's Director of Labor Relations.

+- 3.3 Payroll Deduction Upon receipt of written authorization individually signed by an employee, the Port will have deducted from the pay of such employee the amount of dues and initiation fees as certified by the Union and will transmit the amount to the Union. - 3.4 Indemnification The Union will indemnify and hold the Port harmless against any claims made and against any suit instituted against the Port on account of any check-off of dues and initiation fees for the Union.
 The Union agrees to refund to the Port any amounts paid to it in error upon presentation of proper evidence thereof.